finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PropertyDefinitionsApi apiInstance = apiFactory.build(PropertyDefinitionsApi.class);

         PropertyDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PropertyDefinitionsApi.class);
         CreatePropertyDefinitionRequest createPropertyDefinitionRequest = new CreatePropertyDefinitionRequest(); // CreatePropertyDefinitionRequest | The definition of the new property. try {
+            // uncomment the below to set overrides at the request level
+            // PropertyDefinition result = apiInstance.createPropertyDefinition(createPropertyDefinitionRequest).execute(opts);

             PropertyDefinition result = apiInstance.createPropertyDefinition(createPropertyDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {